Dr. Anthony Hughes

 Rochelle is passionate about working with individuals, couples, and families.
 Specifically, new mothers who may be experiencing Postpartum Depression, couples who are struggling with sexual intimacy, and individuals experiencing depression or anxiety.
-Rochelle is completing her master’s degree in Marriage and Family Therapy from Utah Valley University and is currently in her residency.
+Rochelle has her master’s degree in Marriage and Family Therapy from Utah Valley University.
 She is a certified Family Wellness Instructor and has taught education courses to teens and families to help improve relationships and life skills.
 She has also done research studying the transition into sexual relationships between couples.
 Rochelle is available to see clients in Pleasant Grove.

 Josh Larsen is dually licensed in the state of Utah as a Licensed Clinical Mental Health Counselor (LCMHC) and as a Licensed Substance Use Disorder Counselor (LSUDC).
 Josh's training and extensive experience in the field of addiction treatment provides a unique and powerful perspective in support of individuals, families, and couples through challenges of guilt, shame, depression, efficacy, identity, self-mastery, obsession/compulsion, anger management, impulse control, anxiety, jealousy, and trauma.
 He teaches of the power of internal connection in coping with complex relationship challenges and how vulnerability and communication empower that connection as it's greatest currency.